briangershon/planning-poker/README.md

 ### When running locally, I see a "TypeError"

 When running locally, if you see `TypeError` and `The first argument must be of type string or an instance of Buffer.
 Received an instance of Uint8Array` you're using an old version of Node.js.
-Run `nvm use`.
+Run `nvm use` to get the latest version.